 B. Required Courses:

-Refer to the following chart to determine your J.D. graduation requirements.
-You are encouraged to use the Degree Progress Checklist as a guide to meet your requirements. (see form here).
+Refer to the following chart to determine your JD graduation requirements.
+You are encouraged to view the Degree Progress Report in Albert as a guide to what requirements you have already satisfied.

 |Number of Credits to Graduate||First Year Curriculum||Upper Class Required Courses||Writing Requirements|

-**First-year elective: Constitutional Law, Corporations, Income Taxation, International Law, Property or Survey of Intellectual Property.
+*First-year elective: Constitutional Law, Corporations, Income Taxation, International Law, Property or Survey of Intellectual Property.

 (NOTE: Not all courses listed are offered each year.)